The first week of February 2016, I traveled to the Maldives and enjoyed one of the best holidays of my life. You can read my trip reports here:

 - First Class cabin

-- First Class Apartment (+ best & worst seats)
+- First Class apartment (+ best & worst suites)

 - Other inflight experiences (crew, lavatory, shower, WiFi, bar, chauffeur service)

 - My verdict (score)

 Etihad Airways has its own lounge at Heathrow International Airport.
 The lounge is located in terminal 4, in front of gate number 10 (from where its Airbus A380s depart), and one level below the Skyteam lounge.
 It is accessible to both First and Business Class passengers, who share all the facilities.
 Upon arrival at the lounge’s reception desk, I was escorted by one of Etihad’s travel agents into the lounge, who showed me around and explained the lounge’s features (and they did the same for all other passengers, which makes you feel very welcome).

 The lounge is adequately sized and features the same decor as Etihad’s flagship lounge in Abu Dhabi, which I have previously reviewed here.
 The lounge is divided into 3 main areas: one seating area with plenty of comfortable chairs, a trendy restaurant with bar, and a room where the buffet is displayed and which features some more comfortable lounge chairs.
 There’s also a small business center, a spa (more on that later), a kids club, and a prayer room.
 Although the lounge features floor-to-ceiling windows, the views are not great since the space is located in the basement of the terminal and since there is an additional corridor between the lounge’s windows and the outside windows (making the lounge quite dark).